 Tate is also involved in the Tupelo Redevelopment Agency, Association for Excellence in Education, CREATE Foundation’s Commission on the Future of Northeast Mississippi and the Mississippi Skills Foundation.

-FAVORITE INSPIRATIONAL WOMAN
+FAVORITE INFLUENTIAL WOMAN

 Former Texas governor Ann Richards, who served from 1991-1995.